-With only two weeks to go until the end of the financial year, you may be more focused on what can be done with your finances in the next 12 months rather than the next 12 days.
+With the end of financial year fast approaching, you may be more focused on your long term finances than the short term.
 But People’s Choice Senior Financial Planner Sally Kolbig says even that short period can be used to kick-start a healthier and wealthier outcome.

 1. The Government – it’s here to help